RyanNgCT/RyanNgCT/README.md

 - 🤔 I often ask myself what everyday tasks or security methodologies I can automate using Machine Learning techniques.

-- 🏆 I served as a Community Moderator at [Dataquest.io](https://community.dataquest.io/u/masterryan.prof/summary) from 2021-2022 and continue volunteering as a Community Moderator on the platform
+- 🏆 I served as a Community Moderator at [Dataquest.io](https://community.dataquest.io/u/masterryan.prof/summary) from 2021-2022 and continue volunteering as a Learning Assistant on the platform

 - 😄 Pronouns: he/him